mage0r/ESPglobe/README.md

 This project was designed by John Spencer, 2015.

-You can see our githubs at:
+You can see my github at:
  - https://github.com/mage0r

 Made at hackmelbourne.org!